-Perhaps you have heard of the raw food craze that is catching the attention of many famous persons and even some of your neighbors at Smith Mountain Lake.
+Perhaps you have heard of the raw food craze that is catching the attention of many famous people and even some of your neighbors at Smith Mountain Lake.

-Raw foods are termed “living food” because they contains some of the most important building blocks of life, enzymes.
-Enzymes perform a myriad of different functions in the body, such as breaking down food, preventing gas and bloating, tissue repair and alleviating inflammation, just to name a few.
+Raw foods are termed “living food” because they contain some of the most important building blocks of life, enzymes.
+Enzymes perform a myriad of different functions in the body, such as breaking down food, preventing gas and bloating, tissue repair, and alleviating inflammation, just to name a few.

-I said all that just to preface one of my personal favorite raw recipes that is great as a breakfast food.
+I said all that just to preface one of my favorite raw recipes that are great as breakfast food.

 You take the following ingredients and mix them in a bowl and keep them in the frig until you are ready to use them for a meal: